ocramz/ocramz.github.io/posts/2024-12-16-deep-music-rec-pt1.markdown

 # Dataset

-In order to limit the size of the dataset I only considered music samples having the largest <a href="https://en.wikipedia.org/wiki/Centrality#Degree_centrality">in-degree centrality</a>, i.e. the largest number of inbound edges.
-In simpler words, these are the most recommended albums in the dataset.

 Each graph vertex corresponds to a music /album/ which contains one or more tracks.
+In order to limit the size of the audio dataset I only considered music albums having the largest <a href="https://en.wikipedia.org/wiki/Centrality#Degree_centrality">in-degree centrality</a>.
+In simpler words, these are the most recommended albums in the recommendations graph.

-There are a number of preprocessing steps, and the intermediate results are stored in SQLite, indexed by album, track and chunk ID.
+There are a number of preprocessing steps, and the intermediate results are stored in SQLite, indexed by album and track metadata.
 For the sake of brevity let's summarize the preprocessing:

-* Compute the graph in-degrees from the edges: `INSERT OR REPLACE INTO nodes_degrees SELECT to_node, count(to_node) FROM edges GROUP BY to_node`
+* Compute the <b>graph in-degrees</b> : `INSERT OR REPLACE INTO nodes_degrees SELECT to_node, count(to_node) FROM edges GROUP BY to_node`
-* Download top $k$ albums by in-degree centrality: `SELECT album_url, nodes.album_id FROM nodes INNER JOIN nodes_degrees ON nodes.album_id = nodes_degrees.album_id WHERE degree > {degree_min} ORDER BY degree DESC LIMIT {k}`.
+* Download top $k$ albums by in-degree <b>centrality</b>: `SELECT album_url, nodes.album_id FROM nodes INNER JOIN nodes_degrees ON nodes.album_id = nodes_degrees.album_id WHERE degree > {degree_min} ORDER BY degree DESC LIMIT {k}`.
 So far we used $degree = 10$ and $k = 50$.
-* For each track in each album: split the audio in 30-seconds chunks, and assign it to either the training or test or validation partition.
+* For each track in each album: split the audio in <b>30-seconds chunks</b>, and assign it to either the training or test or validation partition.
 It's crucial to fix the chunk length, as training works with data batches, and each batch is a (anchor, positive, negative)-tuple of $B \times T$ tensors (batch size, time steps).
-* Compute the preference graph distances for each album, up to distance $d_{max}$, by breadth-first search.
+* Compute the preference <b>graph distances</b> for each album, up to distance $d_{max}$, by breadth-first search.
 So far I used $d_{max} = 4$
 * For each dataset partition and audio chunk, sample a few other chunks from the graph distance map (<a href="https://en.wikipedia.org/wiki/Isochrone_map">"isochrone"</a>?), among the closest and farthest from the anchor.
-The IDs for these will be stored in a triplet metadata table
+The IDs for these will be stored in a <b>triplet metadata table</b>.
 * The PyTorch `Dataset` looks up a triplet from a row index, then using that it retrieves the respective audio chunks (which are stored in SQLite as `np.ndarray`s).

 The music preference graph and audio samples were constructed from public sources.